 What is latency / jitter?

 Latency is the delay in the transmission of data over the internet.
 There is Network Latency and disk latency.
 In this case, we’re dealing with Network Latency over the internet.
 A delay of just a few milliseconds can start a chain reaction of your entire data packet being delayed from start to finish.
-When you are using the internet for real-time activities such as gaming, any latency at all is unacceptable and you may notice real-time ping spikes.
-Or in worst-case scenarios, packet loss.
-Dropping packets is never a good sign and this is likely the reason you always have buffering on your streaming videos.
+When you are using the internet for real-time activities such as gaming, any latency is unacceptable, and you may notice real-time ping spikes.
+Or, in worst-case scenarios, packet loss.
+Dropping packets is never a good sign, and this is likely the reason you always have buffering on your streaming videos.
 You can test this by running a continuous ping.
 While you can see dropped packets with a ping test, it is not a reliable test for all latency and jitter.
 Keep reading for a simple online one-click test if you do not want to run a continuous ping to observe packet loss.
 As an internet dweller with dual monitors, I always have a window open running a continuous ping to this site to watch for downtime.

 Router caused latency